joelewnard/joelewnard/index.md

 # Lewnard group at the University of California, Berkeley

-We study the natural history, transmission dynamics, and control of infectious diseases in the [School of Public Health](https://publichealth.berkeley.edu/) and the [Center for Computational Biology](https://ccb.berkeley.edu/) at UC Berkeley.
+My group studies the natural history, transmission dynamics, and control of infectious diseases in the [School of Public Health](https://publichealth.berkeley.edu/) and the [Center for Computational Biology](https://ccb.berkeley.edu/) at UC Berkeley.

+In collaboration with Dr. Sara Tartof at Kaiser Permanente Southern California, I co-lead the California Center for Outbreak Response, a Center for Innovation within CDC's [InsightNet](https://www.cdc.gov/forecast-outbreak-analytics/partners/insightnet/index.html) network for outbreak analytics and infectious disease modeling.

-Our work has centered on pediatric infectious diseases and vaccines against them, in particular pneumococcus (_Streptococcus pneumoniae_), rotavirus, and group A _Streptococcus_.
-We are also interested in statistical methods for vaccine efficacy and effectiveness studies.
-We have redirected substantial effort to COVID-19 in the ongoing pandemic.
+My work has centered on pediatric infectious diseases and vaccines against them, in particular pneumococcus (_Streptococcus pneumoniae_), COVID-19, RSV, and group A _Streptococcus_.
+I am also interested in statistical methods for vaccine efficacy and effectiveness studies.

 ## People ##